 - Faculty members with primary appointment in Epidemiology working in this area include: Jane A. Cauley, Caterina Rosano, Andrea L. Rosso, and Beth Shaaban.

-- Faculty members with secondary appointment in Epidemiology working in this area include: Janet Catov (Obstetrics, Gynecology & Reproductive Sciences), Mary Ganguli (Psychiatry), Gale A. Richardson (Psychiatry), and Rebecca Thurston (Psychiatry).
+- Faculty members with secondary appointment in Epidemiology working in this area include: Janet Catov (Obstetrics, Gynecology & Reproductive Sciences), Mary Ganguli (Psychiatry) and Rebecca Thurston (Psychiatry).

 - Close collaborators from other departments include: Ann D. Cohen (Psychiatry), Oscar L. Lopez (Neurology), and Beth E. Snitz (Neurology).